The 2023 All Graduates Interpreting and Translating Language Services Medal was awarded to Ngạc Thủy Han Do.

 When done right, communication can help build trust, convey empathy, and lead to better health for patients.

 Unfortunately, too often language acts as a barrier rather than a bridge.
-This is especially true for marginalized groups who face discrimination and unequal treatment in healthcare.
+This is especially true for marginalised groups who face discrimination and unequal treatment in healthcare.
 The words clinicians choose matter.
 Even subtle expressions can make certain groups feel excluded, disrespected, and less likely to seek care.

 The good news is we all have the power to drive positive change through the way we communicate with each other.
-By making an effort to use more inclusive language, healthcare organizations and providers can help remedy inequities, break down barriers, and achieve the goal of providing the same high-quality experience for all.
+By making an effort to use more inclusive language, healthcare organisations and providers can help remedy inequities, break down barriers, and achieve the goal of providing the same high-quality experience for all.

 In this article, we’ll explore some simple yet effective ways to get started.
 The path forward begins with awareness, empathy, and a commitment to do better.